 Historians Accept Christ’s Burial as a Historical Fact

 Near universal academic consensus holds that the burial of Christ is one of the surest things we can know about him.
-It is one of the events often cited in the Minimal Fact approach, a method which outlines the facts that are “so strongly attested historically that they are granted by nearly every scholar who studies the subject, even the rather skeptical ones” (14).
+It is one of the events often cited in the Minimal Fact approach, a method that outlines the facts that are “so strongly attested historically that they are granted by nearly every scholar who studies the subject, even the rather skeptical ones” (14).

 1. Ludemann, G. 1994.
 The Resurrection of Jesus: History, Experience, Theology. p.
 38.